Juviro/mythic-commander/clash/next.md

   * from hand
   * on battlefield
   * from anywhere in library
+* allow peeking at face-down cards
-* allow putting card on battlefield face-up
+* allow putting card on battlefield face-down

 # Bugs